scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

     Power spectral density profiles of the original, filtered, and filtered and smoothed signals, showing the peaks of noise above 10 kHz. :label:`frequency`

 After filtering, the signal is smoothed by a moving average filter with a width of 21 points.
+This width was selected empirically based on Fig. :ref:`raw-voltage` to minimize the deviation of the smoothed voltage from the raw voltage during the ignition, and methods to automatically choose an optimal width are being investigated.
 It is desired that the signal remain the same length through this operation, but the convolution operation used to apply the moving average zero-pads the first and last 10 points.
 To avoid a bias in the initial voltage, the first 10 points are set equal to the value of the 11th point; the final 10 points are not important in the rest of the analysis and are ignored.
 The result of the filtering and smoothing operations is shown on Fig. :ref:`raw-voltage`.

 Offset Correction and Pressure Calculation
 ==========================================